 The total free space loss across 5 LY distance with 100 meter diameter antenna apertures at each end are 237 dB, 220 dB, and 202 dB, for carrier frequencies of 3 GHz, 30 GHz and 300 GHz, respectively.
 An important concept is that for a fixed aperture size, directivity and its associated gain improves with increasing frequency.
 In fact we can extend this to include transmission at infrared wavelengths which is currently being investigated by NASA for future communication links.
 Knowing that higher frequencies provide the advantage of narrower beams, is it possible that constraining SETI observations to the 30 MHz to 10 GHz window may be one explanation for our null results to date?

 Assume for this example that we may eventually be capable of constructing a 100 meter reflector in space, and even more challenging the transportation of a terminal across a distance of 5 LY.
 How much transmission power would be required to establish a 5 Mbps data link?
 I'll assign receiver noise temperatures of 5 K, 25 K, and 100 K for 3 GHz, 30 GHz, and 300 GHz, respectively.
 A received Eb/No of 10 dB produces a theoretical uncoded error rate of 4e-6.
 The required transmission power levels to achieve this are 3.47 MW, 347 kW, and 21.9 kW for 3 GHz, 30 GHz, and 300 GHz, respectively.
-These are tremendously high power levels that are probably several orders of magnitude higher than we can produce today.
+These are tremendously high power levels that will certainly pose a technical challenge especially in space.

 Modulation is the method used to impart information onto a EM carrier signal that can range from RF to optical wavelengths and beyond.
 Given a carrier at a fixed frequency: